 Since cloth diapers don’t “pull” the fluid away from the baby they are immediately aware that they are wet.
 Most babes dislike being wet and thus are easier to potty train.

-Reason #7 Cloth Diapered Babes Have Less Rashes
+Cloth Diapered Babes Have Fewer Rashes

-Diaper rash can easily get out of control.
+A diaper rash can easily get out of control.
 Which is why most moms use a cream or a powder each and every change.
 With cloth diapers, you rarely need either.
 I personally put diaper cream on Baby bear maybe once per week.